Don't look now but you're probably installing something else other than what you downloaded.

 The “Google Chrome Download” uses trust and perceived value.
 Trust that you need to download Chrome.
 The perceived value that Chrome is the right browser for you to use.
 It’s almost as if Piriform is saying, “Piriform uses Google Chrome and since you use our software, you should use what we use!”

-Hiding this little checkbox and blurb in the bottom left corner of a dialog box is a dark pattern Don’t let anyone fool you.
+Hiding this little checkbox and blurb in the bottom left corner of a dialog box is a deceptive pattern Don’t let anyone fool you.
 More than likely (and in about 9 out of 10 cases I have seen first hand) people are going to click through and not pay any attention to that step.
 They want to download the software and use it.

 It’s a pattern that I even skip when I am installing programs.
 I consider myself a bit savvy when it comes to tech, so those times where I am clicking through because I want to install the program, this step can be skipped very easily.
 So what do we do about it?